 The most significant assumptions that are involved in the estimation of future gross profits include future gross separate account performance, surrender/lapse rates, withdrawal/partial withdrawal, interest margins and mortality.
-The Company's long-term assumption for gross separate account performance, net of investment fees, is 7.3%, a blend of expected returns from stock, money market and bond funds representative of the in force block of contracts before a deduction for policy charges.
+The Company's long-term assumption for gross separate account performance, net of investment fees, is 8.5% and 7.3% as of December 31, 2023 and 2022, respectively, a blend of expected returns from stock, money market and bond funds representative of the in force block of contracts before a deduction for policy charges.
 The Company assumes that the level of separate account assets resulting from market performance will revert, over a three-year period, to the level expected if the long-term assumed trend rate had applied.
 This assumption is commonly referred to as a reversion to the mean.
 The Company's policy regarding the reversion to the mean process does not permit projected returns to be below 0.0% or in excess of 15.0% during the three-year reversion period.